realrajaryan/container/docs/command-reference.md

 ### `container run`

 Runs a container from an image.
 If a command is provided, it will execute inside the container; otherwise the image's default command runs.
-By default the container runs in the foreground and STDIN remains closed unless `-i`/`--interactive` is specified.
+By default the container runs in the foreground and stdin remains closed unless `-i`/`--interactive` is specified.

 **Usage**